njbannister15/RuvonInference/docs/introduction.md

 # Building an Educational Inference Engine: A 20-Part Journey

-Welcome to the documentation series for **RuvonInference** - an educational inference engine builtto demonstrate modern LLM serving techniques inspired by systems like vLLM.
+This is an educational inference engine built to demonstrate modern LLM serving techniques inspired by systems like vLLM.

+Throughout the series, we’ll mirror production-grade ideas such as PagedAttention for KV-cache memory management and continuous (iteration-level) batching, popularized by vLLM — while keeping the code approachable and educational.

+We’ll implement key components where appropriate and use “off-the-shelf” tools elsewhere.
+This isn’t meant to be a rigorous scientific deep dive, but it includes enough substance to teach the fundamentals and serve as a launch point for deeper exploration.

+The implementation uses the Transformers library and is designed for learning, not production scale.
+Real systems like vLLM use custom CUDA kernels and advanced GPU I/O optimizations.
+This project prioritizes clarity over raw throughput; production-grade engines (e.g., vLLM + FlashAttention) rely on heavy CUDA optimization that we deliberately omit here.

+This is also a work in progress — a living project where I intend to validate, verify, and apply scientific rigor as I go.
+I’m learning alongside you.
+Join me on the journey.

 ## About This Series

 This 20-part series takes you from zero to a production-ready inference engine, building up concepts step by step.
 Each part focuses on a specific optimization or capability, with detailed explanations of both the "why" and the "how."

-**Important Note**: This is an educational implementation using the transformers library, designed for learning rather than production scale.
-Real systems like vLLM use custom CUDA kernels and more advanced optimizations.
+**Important Note**:

 ## Series Overview